 Chicken Noodle Casserole

-Chicken Noodle Casserole has tender pieces of chicken, veggies and pasta in a delicious creamy sauce.
-This casserole is everything like the classic soup and more!
+Chicken Noodle Casserole has tender pieces of chicken, veggies, and pasta in a creamy sauce, just like the classic comfort food staple!

 Chicken Noodle Casserole is filled with chicken, veggies and noodles- just like the famous chicken noodle soup.
 Life-in-the-Lofthouse.com